Continual Learning: Forget-free Winning Subnetworks for Video Representations: Experiments

 \item In the TinyImageNet, the Conv. layer's output $\bm{x}^{l=2}$ is merged into the $l=3$th Conv. layer's output through the FSO to acquire spatially ensembling features $\bm{x}^{l=3}$. \end{itemize}

 \textbf{Experimental settings.} As we directly implement our method from the official code of \cite{Saha2021}, we provide the values for HAT and GPM reported in \cite{Saha2021}.
 For Omniglot Rotation and Split CIFAR-100 Superclass, we deploy the proposed architecture in multi-head settings with hyperparameters as reported in \cite{Yoon2020}.
 All our experiments run on a single-GPU setup of NVIDIA V100.

-\textit{Performance metrics.} We evaluate all methods based on the following four metrics: \begin{enumerate}[itemsep=0em, topsep=-1ex, itemindent=0em, leftmargin=1.2em, partopsep=0em] \item {\textit{Accuracy (ACC)}} measures the average of the final classification accuracy on all tasks: $\mathrm{ACC}=\frac{1}{T} \sum_{i=1}^{T} A_{T, i}$, where $A_{T,i}$ is the test accuracy for task $i$ after training on task $T$.
+We evaluate all methods based on the following two metrics: \begin{enumerate}[itemsep=0em, topsep=-1ex, itemindent=0em, leftmargin=1.2em, partopsep=0em] \item {\textit{Accuracy (ACC)}} measures the average of the final classification accuracy on all tasks: $\mathrm{ACC}=\frac{1}{\mathcal{T}} \sum_{i=1}^{\mathcal{T}} A_{\mathcal{T}, i}$, where $A_{\mathcal{T},i}$ is the test accuracy for task $i$ after training on task $\mathcal{T}$.

 \item {\textit{Backward Transfer (BWT)}} measures the forgetting during continual learning.
-Negative BWT means that learning new tasks causes the forgetting of past tasks: $\mathrm{BWT}=\frac{1}{T-1}\sum_{i=1}^{T-1} A_{T, i}-A_{i, i}$. \\ \end{enumerate}
+Negative BWT means that learning new tasks causes the forgetting of past tasks: $\mathrm{BWT}=\frac{1}{\mathcal{T}-1}\sum_{i=1}^{\mathcal{T}-1} A_{\mathcal{T}, i}-A_{i, i}$. \\ \end{enumerate}

 \textbf{Baselines.} We compare our WSN with strong CL baselines; regularization-based methods: {HAT}~\cite{Serra2018} and {EWC}~\cite{Kirkpatrick2017}, rehearsal-based methods: {GPM}~\cite{Saha2021}, and a pruning-based method: {PackNet}~\cite{mallya2018packnet} and {SupSup}~\cite{wortsman2020supermasks}. {PackNet} and {SupSup} is set to the baseline to show the effectiveness of re-used weights.
 We also compare with a naive sequential training strategy, referred to as {FINETUNE}. {Multitask Learning (MTL)} and {Single-task Learning (STL)} are not a CL method.
-MTL trains on multiple tasks simultaneously, and STL trains on single tasks independently.\\
+MTL trains on multiple tasks simultaneously, and STL trains on single tasks independently.